-- Auxiliary bishop, Bishop Vincent Long is the Episcopal Vicar for the Western Region.
-He is also Episcopal Vicar for Social Services.
+- Auxiliary bishop, Bishop Mark Edwards is the Episcopal Vicar for the Western Region.
+He is also Episcopal Vicar for Tertiary Education and Youth.

 - Auxiliary bishop, Bishop Terence Curtin is Episcopal Vicar for the Northern Region.
 He is also Episcopal Vicar for Evangelisation and Mission.

-- Auxiliary bishop, Bishop Mark Edwards, is Episcopal Vicar for the Eastern Region.
-He is also Episcopal Vicar for Tertiary Education and Youth.
+- Auxiliary bishop, Monsignor Anthony Ireland is Episcopal Vicar for the Eastern Region

 - The main church of the diocese is called the Cathedral.

 - Crosier : The shepherd's staff used on ceremonial occasions.
 It symbolises being the shepherd of the people in the diocese.

 - Mitre : The triangular headgear, also worn by the Pope.
 There are three kinds depending on the liturgical season, and it is removed whenever the bishop is about to pray.

 - Pectoral Cross : The large ornamental cross worn as a necklace.